GonzaloPerezBlasco/D3MLPolarization/CreateModels/ML/READMEAmorphousCreationML.md

 where $E(\vec{\mu})$ is the mean of the predicted values.
 We then have two different variances, one obtained as the sparseness of the predictions, (denoted as $Var\left(\vec{\mu}\right)$, and one obtained as a result of the internal ML calculations (denoted as $\sigma^2$).
 A penalty can be added to the loss functions to force the model to try to reduce this differences.
 An easy way to model it is to obtain the difference of those variances and square the result (taking the absolute value was also a good estimate, but using squared values punished big discrepancies in a stronger way).

 $StrayPenalty = B \cdot \left[\log\left(\sigma^2\right)-\log\left(\mathrm{Var}\left(\vec{\mu}\right)\right)\right]^2$
 where $B$ is a constant used to control the weight of this penalty.
 The reason why $Var\left(\vec{\mu}\right)$ was used and not $Var\left(\vec{y}\right)$ (with $\vec{y}$ the vector of measured values) was to avoid noise in the original data to tamper with the loss function.
-It would be physically clearer to use measured values sparseness as a way to guide the model but some experimental uncertainties are clearly underestimated and that would cause this penalty to dominate the loss and obscure the main loss protocol, the NLL.
+It would be physically clearer to use measured values sparseness as a way to guide the model but some experimental uncertainties are clearly underestimated and that would cause this penalty to dominate the loss and obscure the main loss protocol, the $NLL$.

 Also, we also want to punish the model if it tries overestimating $\sigma$.
 If the model is unable to minimize $y-\mu$, in order to lower NLL, it increases $\sigma$.
 If no precautions are taken, this "escape solution" achieves bad predictions with inflated uncertainties that simulate a low loss value.
 A new penalty was added that punishes overestimation of the uncertainties more than underestimation (which never happened).
 The slope correction done further on the pipeline can "fix" this issue but what the model returns then is closer to a poorly calculated linear fit
 Therefore, an addition penalty was added.